DataShades/ckanext-collection/README.md

 * define `range(start: Any, end: Any)` method that returns slice of the data

 Base class for data services - `Data` - already contains a simple version of this logic.
-You have to define only one methods to make you custom
+You need to define only one method to make you custom
 implementations: `compute_data()`.
 When data if accessed for the first time, `compute_data` is called.
 Its result cached and used for iteration in for-loops, slicing via `range` method and size measurement via `total` property.

 ```python
 class CustomData(Data):